 SET-IT saves the information about a project in multiple files - a database, several Visio files, several Word documents, a text file for the log, and a small file with a .setit extension.
-The only purpose of the .setit file is to let you double-click on a file to start SET-IT and open that project.
+The.setit file lets you double-click on it to start SET-IT and open that project.
+It also contains summary information about when the project was created.